 Vision and Mission

 Amber and Kai had a turning point in their lives after their son, Kayson, was born prematurely in 2013.
-The baby was in a coma for weeks and Amber and Kai spent the entire time together in the hospital.
+The baby was in the hospital for three weeks and Amber and Kai spent the entire time together.
 While they were in the NICU, they realized how lucky they were for being able to afford to take time off work and take care of their baby in this challenging moment.

 I wanted to be a mother and not knowing if I’d ever have that experience again was something that made me think about what my priorities were and what was really important to me. – Amber Anderson